HOW BELIEFS FORM – PART 2

 Thinking X is always believing X

-It might be thought that thinking claim X sometimes isn’t the mental state of believing X. That is, it can initially seem obvious that we won't start believing X simply by deliberately thinking X, like a silent mantra.
-For example, it can initially seem obvious that if we believe that David isn’t vegetarian then we won’t reverse this belief simply by deliberately thinking 'David is vegetarian', like a silent mantra.
+It might be thought that thinking claim X actually isn’t always the mental state of believing X. That is, it can seem obvious that if we don't believe X – whether we believe a contrary claim or don't hold a belief on the subject of X – but we deliberately think X, like a silent mantra, doing so won't cause us to believe X. For example, it can seem obvious that if we believe that David isn’t vegetarian, but we deliberately think 'David is vegetarian', like a silent mantra, doing so won't cause us to believe that David is vegetarian.

 Thinking X is different from thinking about X whether the former is organic or deliberate.
-For example, although deliberately thinking 'David is vegetarian' involves, by definition, thinking about this claim immediately beforehand, and we may also think about it immediately afterwards, deliberately thinking it doesn’t in itself involve thinking about it.
+For example, although deliberately thinking 'David is vegetarian' involves, by definition, thinking about this claim immediately beforehand, and we may also think about it immediately afterwards, doing so doesn’t in itself involve thinking about it.

 If we're thinking about claim X while apparently deliberately thinking X then we're actually not at that moment thinking X. Although, given the brain's speediness, we can think about X so soon before, and possibly after, deliberately thinking X that our deliberately thinking X can seem to in itself involve thinking about X. Also, we may think about X during our attempt to think X, which can add to the sense that deliberately thinking X involves, in itself, thinking about X, even though that thinking about X actually interrupts our thinking X.

-And, again, X's content existing in our mind as X's content involves, by definition, thinking about X. So although deliberately thinking X involves, by definition, X's content existing in our mind, it can't in itself involve that content existing in our mind as X's content.
+And, again, the content of X existing in our mind as the content of a claim involves, by definition, thinking about X. So although deliberately thinking X involves, by definition, the content of X existing in our mind, it can't in itself involve that content existing in our mind as the content of a claim.

-And X's content existing in our mind as an aspect of reality is the mental state of believing X. So even deliberately thinking X is the mental state of believing X.
+And the content of X existing in our mind as an aspect of reality is the mental state of believing X. So even deliberately thinking X is the mental state of believing X.

-Even if we begin thinking about X within a fraction of a second of us deliberately thinking X, and X's content therefore then exists in our mind as X's content rather than as an aspect of reality, this isn't the end of our belief of X. That is, although we can think about X while not believing X, we can of course also think about X while believing X.
+Even if we begin thinking about X within a fraction of a second of us deliberately thinking X, and the content of X therefore then exists in our mind as the content of a claim rather than as an aspect of reality, this isn't the end of our belief of X. That is, although we can think about X while not believing X, we can of course also think about X while believing X.

 So why can it seem obvious that we won't start believing X simply by deliberately thinking X?
 Consider again the example of believing that David isn’t vegetarian and then deliberately thinking 'David is vegetarian'.